 In this page

-This statistical release presents information about sickness absence of staff in the NHS in Wales.
-New information is shown for the quarter ended 31 March 2021.
-Data for October to December 2020 has been revised.
+New information is shown for the quarter that ended on 31 March 2022 and data for October to December 2021 has been revised.

 The data is sourced from the NHS Electronic Staff Record provided by Health Education and Improvement Wales (HEIW).

-The numbers in this release are rounded to the nearest 0.1; percentage point changes are calculated based on the unrounded numbers.
+The percentages in this release are rounded to the nearest 0.1.
+Percentage point changes are calculated based on the unrounded numbers.

 Trends in the sickness absence rate